 The IRS will mail you a letter with their version of your tax return, and they’ll require that you either accept the tax return they sent, send them one that you completed, or fill out a form stating why you don’t need to file a tax return at all.
 You’ll have 30 days to respond to this letter.
 If you don’t respond, they’ll send you another, harsher letter giving you 90 more days to respond.

 Those 120 days might sound like a tax holiday, but your unpaid taxes are racking up serious fees and interest charges.
-You’ll get slapped with a penalty of 5% of the unpaid amount for each month that you don’t pay, up to a total of 25% of the original amount you owed.
+You’ll get slapped with a penalty of 5% of the unpaid amount for each month and part of a month that you don’t pay, up to a total of 25% of the original amount you owed.

-In comparison, if you or your accountant filed your paperwork, but you didn’t pay everything you owe, the penalty is “only” 0.5% per month.
+In comparison, if you or your accountant filed your paperwork, but you didn’t pay everything you owe, the penalty is “only” 0.5% per month on the unpaid amount.
 The 25% cap still applies.
+If you didn’t file and didn’t pay your taxes, the penalty is capped at 5% per month or part month.
 If you’re more than 60 days late filing the return, you’ll also face a minimum fee of $135 on top of the penalty.
 These late fees add up, but nowhere near as quickly as the costs of not filing at all.